Given the choice, I will ALWAYS choose natural ingredients instead of chemical ones—and sunscreens are no exception.

 Many chemical sunscreens are also unstable, so they don't work for very long.
 They start to break down quickly in the sun, losing their effectiveness—which is why dermatologists are so adamant that we re-apply them often.
 Even though there are options that won't mess up your makeup, let's face it: re-application is kind of a pain!

-In contrast, mineral sunscreen lasts longer, provided you're not getting wet or excessively sweaty (which might make it wear off).
-Every two hours is the "golden rule" for sunscreen re-application, but if you did a thorough application of mineral sunscreen in the morning and then spent most of the day indoors, then you're probably still adequately protected (as Dr. Cynthia Bailey suggests here).
-However, to be on the safe side, I would still re-apply mineral SPF when outdoors for long periods of time.
+In contrast, physical sunscreen lasts longer, provided you're not getting wet or excessively sweaty (which might make it wear off).
+Every two hours is the "golden rule" for sunscreen re-application, but if you did a thorough application of physical sunscreen in the morning and then spent most of the day indoors, then you're probably still adequately protected (as Dr. Cynthia Bailey suggests here).
+However, to be on the safe side, I would still re-apply physical SPF when outdoors for long periods of time.

-Here are a few of the mineral sunscreens in my rotation.
-Keep in mind that the higher the zinc oxide concentration, the better.
-I also avoid any products with polyunsaturated oils, as they, too, interact with radiation to cause cellular damage.
-I'll be sharing more product recommendations soon in a separate post!
+Here are a few of the physical sunscreens in my rotation.
+Keep in mind that the higher the zinc oxide concentration, the better!
+For more on how to choose a great sunscreen, see here.

-- Cyberderm Simply Zinc Sun Whip SPF 25: The best, most elegant formula I've found.
-It's a whopping 22 percent zinc oxide in an olive oil base with anti-aging peptides and NO silicones.
-Also non-whitening and free of nanoparticles.
+- CyberDerm Simply Zinc Sun Whip SPF 25: The best, most elegant formula I've found.
+It's a whopping 22 percent zinc oxide in an olive oil base with anti-aging peptides and no silicones.

-- Attitude Little Ones Mineral Sunscreen SPF 30: This is 20 percent non-nano zinc oxide with a short, safe ingredients list (no silicone, no fragrance).
+- Attitude 100% Mineral Sunscreen SPF 30: This is 20 percent non-nano zinc oxide with a short, safe ingredients list (no silicone, no fragrance).
 It's affordable and great on face or body.

 - Juice Beauty SPF 30 Oil-Free Moisturizer: Based on the oil-free natural ingredients list and 20 percent zinc oxide content, this is a winner.

-- Aveeno Baby Sensitive Skin Mineral Sunscreen SPF 50: One of the few mineral options at the drugstore, with 8 percent titanium dioxide and 3 percent zinc oxide.
-It's by no means perfect (there's not enough of the active ingredients to offer full protection), so I use this on my body—not face.
+- Aveeno Baby Sensitive Skin Mineral Sunscreen SPF 50: One of the few mineral options at the drugstore, recently reformulated to include 21.6 percent zinc oxide.

-Are you on board the mineral sunscreen train with me?
-I hope these points have at least given you some food for thought.
+Are you on board the physical sunscreen train with me?
+I hope these points have at least given you some food for thought!

-Obviously, some sunscreen is better than no sunscreen—if the alternative is a burn!—and the best sunscreen is the one you will actually wear.
-(Which is why I included both mineral and chemical options here.)
+Obviously, some sunscreen is better than no sunscreen—if the alternative is a burn—and the best sunscreen is the one you will ACTUALLY wear.
+(Which is why I included both physical and chemical options here.)

-But given the many safety concerns I outlined, I do think it's well worth taking the time to find a mineral formulation that works for your lifestyle, skin and budget.
-I'd love to help you out with that, so stay tuned for more product suggestions!
-In the meantime, let me know what you think:
+But given the many safety concerns I outlined, I do think it's well worth taking the time to find a physical formulation that works for your lifestyle, skin and budget.
+I'd love to hear about which ones are working (and not working) for you!